Vikram Saraph

 I am a lifelong learner and am not afraid to tackle problems in unfamiliar domains and pick up new technologies along the way.
 Some of my latest professional work and technical competencies are described on my LinkedIn profile.
 I often write about things that I tinker with or read about in my free time on Mastodon, and I used to be more active on Math SE when I did more math during my academic career.

-Outside of work, my hobbies include hiking, traveling, being involved with puzzle hunts (having been on The Providence Transplantations since 2015), playing board games, and reading.
+Outside of work, my hobbies include hiking, traveling, being involved with puzzle hunts (having been on Team Providence since 2015), playing board games, and reading.
 I also listen to a lot of music (particularly indie rock), go to the occasional concert, and like transcribing music by ear.